 It all starts with how people think.
 With how humans work.
 As humans we have learned how to read and write and while that is incredible, we are also already hard-wired to do some things a bit more "automatically".
 We are animals – designed to see things things as a whole.
 To start with a big picture and build understanding as we break it down.
 To learn from the visual.
 The spacial.
 The tangible.

 Information can be all of these things.
 The difference is design.

-I am a software instructor and designer who uses the art of design to nurture effective communication.
-Through 5,000+ hours of face-to-face teaching for the largest software company in the world and 10+ years of exploring the visual arts, I have learned to make information work for people.
+I am a designer who uses the art, science, and psychology of design to nurture effective communication and facilitate enjoyable experiences.
+Through over 10,000 hours of one-to-one teaching for one of the largest software companies in the world and over a decade of exploring the visual arts, I have learned to make information work for people.